SHANIMCD/project-4/README.md

 # Tools
 I used Python & Django together to create the models, views and serializers.
 My main model was the gym model, the discipline model represented my one-to-many relationship and class model repsresented the many to many relationship.
-Both the discipline and and class models were nested in the gym model
+Both the discipline and and class models were nested in the gym model.
 The UI used to track the models was TablePlus.
-Testing the serialized content models and creating the requests was done using Insomnia
+Testing the serialized content models and creating the requests was done using Insomnia.
 <br />
 React was used for the front end creation of how the the components are displayed.
 <br />